kmalakoff/knockback-todos-app/README.md

 * (+) Controllers/Views/Templates: reduces/eliminates the need for embedded conditional logic in your templates making a cleaner separation between presentation logic and presentation attributes.
 * (+) Controllers/Views/Templates: simplifies jQuery logic by providing built-in or custom handlers bound in data-bind attributes.
 * (-) ORM: Knockout provides some JSON serialization functionality, but it is quite limited compared to Backbone.
 In addition, it view model-focussed instead of model-focussed meaning it mixes model manipulation with display logic manipulation and when you start having multiple view models per model, manual client-side synchronization is required.
+* (-) Routing: you need to find your own routing solution and choose a way to manage views in a single page app

 ### Knockback

 * (+) ORM and Controllers/Views/Templates: bridges the ORM of Backbone with the MVVM of Knockout so you can have the best of both worlds.
 * (+) ORM and Controllers/Views/Templates: helps separate your MVC model logic from your MVVM controller/view/template logic.
 * (+) ORM and Controllers/Views/Templates: automates collection model synchronization with your rendering.
+* (+) Routing: by using Backbone.Router, can manage pages in an application.
+See "Routing and View Lifecycle Management" section for an example.
 * (+) Localization: provides a convention using a locale manager and Backbone events to easily localize your views, to dynamically change locales, and to customize the presentation of your date/times, compound/dependent attributes, etc.

 There is much more that can be compared and debated..."Google the Internets" if you want more!